 Over a medium flame, heat orange juice and sambal with a pinch of allspice

 and thickened up with some butter

 - 1/2c sugar (white)

 - 4 cloves garlic, minced

-- 3T Korean chili flakes (or to taste if you have regular chili flakes)
+- 2 thai chiles (or 3T Korean chili flakes if you don't have fresh chiles)

 - mix vinegar and sugar together until the sugar dissolves

-- add garlic and chili flakes, mix well.
+- add garlic and minced chiles, mix well.

 Big thanks to Matt sharing this recipe!

 Note: this post is part of my Canadian Beef Brand Ambassador series.
 For more information on my relationship with Canada Beef Inc read about my Foodie Adventure: I’m a Canadian Beef Brand Ambassador. #LoveCdnBeefand my disclosure statement